-The Board and the management of the Company have adopted the code provisions (the "Code Provisions") of the Corporate Governance Code (the "CG Code") and Corporate Governance Report set out in Appendix 15 to the GEM Listing Rules and reviewed its corporate governance policies and their compliance from time to time.
+The Board and the management of the Company have adopted the Code Provisions of the CG Code and reviewed its corporate governance policies and their compliance from time to time.
 During the Reporting Period, the Company has fully complied with the Code Provisions.
 For details, please refer to the section headed "Corporate Governance Report" of this annual report.